Being adopted by a major military is the dream for every firearm manufacture. But government procurement is a messy business and raises the question…

 Here’s what the serialized P320 looks like…

 The steel fire control unit inside the P320…

 The slide, and more importantly, the grip frame, are not serialized.
 You can shoot all the common calibers out of this weapon by just changing slides and mags.
 You can also re-size the gun to your hand by having the entire grip changed, not just a few panels.

 Sig calls them Caliber X-Change kits.

-Sig offers kits to change sizes, Full Size, Compact, and Subcompact and caliber change kits for .380acp, 9mm, .40s&w, .357 Sig and .45 ACP.
+Sig offers kits to change sizes, Full Size, Compact, and Subcompact and caliber change kits for .380acp, 9mm, .40s&w, and .357 Sig.
 The kits include the new slide, grip module, and proper magazine for the caliber and grip size.

 The only annoying thing is the price…Caliber X-Change kits are around $400.

 You only save $150 or so when you buy a Caliber X-Change kit.
 You might as well buy a new gun if you want a different size or different caliber.

 Especially if you factor in the cost of extra magazines.
 The guns come with two, the x-change kits only have one.

 Buy the new gun, thank us later.